saoto28/pineapple60/how_to_make_ergonomic_trackpoint_keyboard.md

 Solder the pin legs to the MCU.
 ![solder pin](pics/05_solder_pins.jpg)

-Then, put the MCU on the PCB.
+Then, put the MCU back side of the PCB.
+Attention: It is very difficult to exchange the key switch after putting the MCU.
 ![put MCU](pics/06_put_mcu.jpg)

 At last,